 - How to set up and use Fitbit snoring detection features

-Your Samsung Galaxy Watch uses your phone’s bottom microphone(s) to check for snoring rather than the watch’s microphone, so to get any snore data, you must also have your paired phone next to you while sleeping.
+For the Samsung Galaxy Watch 4, 3, and active 2 models, your watch uses your phone’s bottom microphone(s) to check for snoring rather than the watch’s microphone, so to get any snore data, you must also have your paired phone next to you while sleeping.

 So, keep your phone next to you, preferably connected to its charger, to get snoring detection to work.

-Check that you see other sleep data, like sleep stages and scores.
+Find your snoring reports with other sleep data in Samsung Health, like sleep stages and scores.

 If you don’t see any sleep data, it’s likely that sleep tracking isn’t working at all, and consequently, you won’t get any snore data.
 See this article to fix issues with sleep tracking: How to use sleep tracking on your Samsung Galaxy Watch.